tedmoore/schelp2/docs/Classes/File.md

 ### `use`
 Open the file, evaluate the function with the file as argument, and close it again.
 If the process fails, close the file and throw an error.
 ### `readAllString`
-Open the file at the given path, call [#-readAllString](#-readallstring), and return the string.
+Open the file at the given path, call [readAllString](#readallstring), and return the string.
 Whether the process succeeds or fails, the file will always be closed.
 ```supercollider
 // write a file
 File.use("~/test.txt".standardizePath, "w", { |f| f.write("The green fox fell into the blue lake") });